Using Content Mangement System (CMS), people can develop and launch websites with minimal knowledge of coding.

 Most notably, this version introduces “big upgrades to the editor” where users can easily create customizable content blocks.
 This is how WordPress is catching up to competitors who already offered this particular feature.

-This is done using a new version of its content editor, which allows users of WordPress to insert any kind of media inside blocks, and adjust them so they're displayed however they are expected.
+This is done using a new version of its content editor, the Gutenberg editor (named after Johannes Gutenberg who invented a printing press with movable type), which allows users of WordPress to insert any kind of media inside blocks, and adjust them so they're displayed however they are expected.

 From putting contents inside horizontal banners, applying full-width images, or on narrow sidebars, users can move these blocks around on a page to create the layout they see best.